ashraf-minhaj/go-notes/README.md

 # Block vs Variable scope
  * blocks - segments of codes
  * scope - A variable’s scope consists of the block it’s declared in and any blocks nested within that block.
+ * Just like with conditionals, the scope of any variables declared within a loop’s block is limited to that block (the init statement, condition expression, and post statement can be considered part of that scope too).

 ## Build Go apps
  * compile the source code intor binary file - `go build file_name`